-1035 TF-2:3.1.1 for more details on this option.
-A Content Creator Actor should provide access to a style sheet that ensures consistent rendering of the medical document content as was displayed by the Content Consumer Actor.
+A Content Creator Actor should provide access to a style sheet that ensures consistent rendering of the medical document content as was intended by the Content Creator.

 The Content Consumer Actor shall be able to present a view of the document using this style sheet if present.